wojtekgradzinski/wojtekgradzinski/README.md

 - 😃 Welcome to my profie!
-- 👋 My name is Wojtek 🚀
+- 👋 My name is Wojtek
-- 🖥️ I’m passionate about Data Science and Crypto Trading Especially DeFi
+- 🖥️ I’m passionate about Data Science and Crypto Trading Especially DeFi🚀
 - 👨‍🎓 Currently studying AI Engineering
 - 💡 Do you have Data Science ideas you want to apply for trading?
 Let's talk about it!
 - Reach me at: